immaculate098/Regulatory-Report-Assistant/README.md

 npm install
 npm start
 ```
-The app expects backend at `http://localhost:8000`.
+The app expects the backend at `http://localhost:8000`.

 ### Deployment (Render)
 Backend on Render (free web service):